NatalieLeung03/CASTOR_robot_version2.0/README.md

 In version 2.0, parts 6,7, 10, 11, 16, 17, 28, 29 are changed.
 Pieza boca can be 3D printed or laser-cutted for the mouth-piece.
 120mm bearing can also be printed if it is not available in the country.

 Bearing:
-- bolitas_estatica X 18
+- bolitas_estatica X 18    #static balls
-- bolitas_rodamiento X 18
+- bolitas_rodamiento X 18  #bearing balls
-- Rod_soporte X 1
+- Rod_soporte X 1          #rod support

 ![bearing](https://github.com/NatalieLeung03/castor/blob/main/castor-design-master/3d_print_bearing.png)